"Archives are the paydirt of history ... everything else is just opinion"

 This is a wonderful metric for our web site and demonstrates the international audience demand for our interviews.

 Cultural Conversations is a not for profit project promoting cross cultural exchange by building a living archive of the stories of Australia's and South Korea's eminent visual artists.

 The interviews are freely available world wide through our web site.
 All interviews are available in English and the Korean interviews are also available in Korean.

-For more information, please contact Dr. Bob Jansen vial email.
+For more information, please contact Dr. Bob Jansen via email.